SirObi/linux-setup/emacs_wishlist.md

 Rather than run your script and discover errors, you'll see that you still have N number of errors left to fix,
 without having to scan the document visually for error highlights.

+Solution:
+Use Purcell's `init-flycheck.el`.
+It  displays the number of warnings and errors at the bottom of the screen:
+`FlyC:1|3` (1 error, 3 warnings)

 ---